aplteam/Tatin/docs/Introduction.md

 These days packages are available in probably 99% of all programming languages.
 It allows the consumption of code that others have written to solve a particular task without any problem; even name clashes can easily be avoided, and you don't have to worry about dependencies.

-Packages can be updated to a later (and therefore hopefully better) version in an easy and straightforward manner.
+Packages can be updated to a later (and therefore hopefully better) version easily and straightforwardly.

 ## Requirements